akorn/iptablez/README.md

-There are many helper functions for common tasks like granting access to a service to a set of source IPs or ranges, denying others, and logging refused attempts subject to a rate limit; or getting the IP of an interface etc. You're encouraged to browse the functions file.
+There are many helper functions for common tasks like granting access to a service to a set of source IPs or ranges, denying others, and logging refused attempts subject to a rate limit; or getting the IP of an interface;

-Some example scriptlets are provided.
+etc. You're encouraged to browse the functions file.

+Some example scriptlets are provided, for example to automatically block IPs that try to connect to {IP, port, protocol} tuples you know don't host a service.

 Usage
 =====

-Create /etc/iptablez/{conf,acl,script,post}.d directories.
+Create /etc/iptablez/{conf,acl,ipset,script,pre,post}.d directories.

 Symlink iptablez and functions into /etc/iptablez.